 Before and after prices

-See the table of before and after premium prices to find out how much you may save under the new CTP scheme.
+See the table of before and after premium prices to find out how much you may be saving under the current 2017 CTP scheme.

 New benefits for injured people